 Back in April I wrote a post listing my backlog of 54 games I need to play before I feel like I can buy any more games.

-I have since managed to make a little dent in my pile, and I decided to chronicle my journey to the bottom of it.
+I have since managed to make a little dent in my pile.
+So I decided to chronicle my journey to the bottom of it!

 Here’s hoping that the sequel can live up to this awesomeness.

 Bioshock 2: Minerva’s Den

 I never played the downloadable content for Bioshock 2 when it first came out, but I’m glad I went back to play this seven-year old DLC.
 Minerva’s Den is a marvel in gameplay and environmental storytelling.

 The DLC takes place in the central computing of the failed underwater utopian city of Rapture.
 In it, you have to face the mechanical marvels and horrific people that were spawned there.

 This point-and-click adventure game from 2017 was designed by Ron Gilbert and Gary Winnick.
 These two are legends who defined the genre in the 80s and 90s.
 They designed classics like ‘Maniac Mansion’ and ‘The Secret of Monkey Island’.